GCC is an Evangelical Free Church committed to the truth of the Bible and its application to our lives.

 The term Free refers to our form of church government as being congregational.
 Evangelical Free Churches depend upon the active participation of lay people in the decisions and directions.

-Finance: Jim Sienna (chair), Phyllis Kelley (financial secretary), David Cutts (treasurer)
+Finance: Jim Sienna (chair), Mechele Lee (financial secretary)

 Worship Leader: Kathleen Thompson